rockettheme/docs/Docs/wordpress/themes/chapelco/demo_utility.md

 ![][demo2]

-The lower widget is a Mosiac widget used to display the various features featured in the Chapelco theme.
+The lower widget is a Mosaic widget used to display the various features featured in the Chapelco theme.

 First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Mosaic** widget.